jcerexhe/ffahackathon/README.md

 video.save
 ```

-Tagging utilises the acts_as_taggable_on gem and further documentation is available from https://github.com/mbleigh/acts-as-taggable-on.
+Tagging utilises the acts_as_taggable_on gem, further documentation is available from https://github.com/mbleigh/acts-as-taggable-on.